Preseli Mountains: History

-Slate quarrying was once an important industry in the Preseli Hills; the former quarries, worked for much of the 19th century, can still be seen in a number of locations such as Rosebush.
+Slate quarrying was once an important industry in the Preselis; the former quarries, worked for much of the 19th century, can still be seen in a number of locations such as Rosebush.
 Preseli slate was not of roofing quality, but its density made it ideal for machining for building and crafts.
 Most quarries had closed by the 1930s but there is a workshop at Llangolman where slate is still used to make a variety of craft items.

-During the Second World War, the War Office used the Preseli Hills extensively for training exercises by British and American air and ground forces.
+During the Second World War, the War Office used the Preselis extensively for training exercises by British and American air and ground forces.
 Its proposed continued use after the war was the subject of a two-year ultimately successful protest by local leaders.
-The success of the protest was commemorated 60 years on, in 2009, with a plaque at the foot of Foel Drygarn near Mynachlog-ddu and another near the B4329 at Bwlch y Gwynt.
+The success of the protest was commemorated 60 years on, in 2009, with a plaque at each end of the Golden Road: one at the foot of Foel Drygarn near Mynachlog-ddu, and another near the B4329 at Bwlch-gwynt.

-In 2000, Terry Breverton, a lecturer at Cardiff University, in promoting a book he had published, suggested that the rock star Elvis Presley's ancestors came from the Preseli Hills and may have had links to a chapel at St Elvis.
+In 2000, Terry Breverton, a lecturer at Cardiff University, in promoting a book he had published, suggested that the rock star Elvis Presley's ancestors came from the Preselis and may have had links to a chapel at St Elvis.